8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/concepts/content.md

 2. a newer technological implementation of the [same old concepts](https://www.investopedia.com/terms/c/community_currencies.asp) (like community currencies, casino chips, Chuck E. Cheese, and, yes, government-backed currencies), and
 3. the regulations for them and the service industry that’s emerged to support cryptocurrencies are also in flux.

-Further, the primary way to increase profit compared to the cash spent is based solely on someone else in the future being willing to pay more than you paid.
+Further, the primary way to increase profit compared to the cash spent is based solely on finding someone else in the future willing to pay more than you did.

-Investing is similar to speculating only the probability of a positive return on the cash spent is higher than either speculating or gambling and, at least in terms of stocks and bonds, income is generated regularly.
-It’s not guaranteed you’ll earn income or the value will increase, we just have a history demonstrating a positive return; in the case of the New York Stock Exchange in the US, that history starts in 1792, however, tracking data took a minute and many datasets go back to around 1900.
+Investing is similar to speculating.
+However, the probability of a positive return on the cash spent is higher than either speculating or gambling, and, at least in terms of stocks and bonds, income is generated regularly.
+It’s not guaranteed you’ll earn income or the value will increase.
+We just have a history demonstrating a positive return; in the case of the New York Stock Exchange in the US, that history starts in 1792, however, tracking data took a minute and many datasets go back to around 1900.
 If you own a home and do not charge rent, not an investment (most likely a use asset).
 If you do charge rent, the house could be seen as an invested because income is generated.
 Having cash in an interest-bearing savings account is not an investment because the value (purchasing power) of the currency tends to decrease.

 ### The 10 questions